phoenixframework/phoenix_live_view/guides/client/js-interop.md

 ```

 In the example above, all attributes starting with `data-js-` won't be replaced when the DOM is patched by LiveView.

+`onBeforeElUpdated` is called for every element LiveView is about to patch.
+A hook's
+`beforeUpdate(toEl)` callback receives the same `toEl` node, but only for the hooked
+element itself, and only when that element actually changed.
+For an element with
+`phx-update="ignore"`, it is additionally only called when the element's `data-*`
+attributes changed.

+In both callbacks, `toEl` is a detached node that is discarded once the patch has been
+applied.
+Read what you need from it synchronously; keeping a reference to it past the
+callback retains a detached element that will never reflect the live DOM.

 A hook can also be defined as a subclass of `ViewHook`: